Mining coal hurts communities, kills wildlife and destroys the countryside while burning it significantly contributes to climate change.

 As recent example, at UK Coal’s Blair Farm open cast coal mine in Fife Great Crested Newts, a European Protected Specie were present on the site, and mitigation in the form of relocation proposed by UK Coal undoubtedly resulted in the destruction of the newt population as their habitat shrank.
 The area to be mined includes the Black Wood Wildlife site, designated as an area that once had ancient woodland and was home to birch forests and oak trees.
 There were orchids present on the site and the site was also important for the diversity of breeding birds and wintering birds, with common snipe occurring in significant numbers during the winter.
 Bats are known to feed in the area and red squirrels were present in the north-east of the site, as well as Brown hares, listed on the UK Biodiversity Action Plan.
 The Cowstrandburn river is also being diverted along with other watercourses in the area.
 Scottish Coal bought the site from UK Coal in 2010, and since running into financial difficulty have mothballed the site, raising fears that it’ll never get restored.

 Coal is the most carbon intensive of all fossil fuels.
-It is nearly all carbon, so it releases almost entirely carbon dioxide when burned.
-Coal is mainly burned for electricity generation, which is the largest source of UK greenhouse gas emissions, accounting for around 30% of the UK’s generation currently.
-Coal fired power stations are more CO2 intensive than any other type (except biomass), and are the largest and fastest growing source of greenhouse gases within the power generation industry (rising by over 30% between 1999 and 2005), although this will begin to decline in the coming years.
+It is nearly all carbon, so it releases huge amounts of carbon dioxide when burned.
+Coal is mainly burned for electricity generation, which is the largest source of UK greenhouse gas emissions, accounting for 30% of the UK’s generation in 2014.
+This was a new low for the first time becoming equal to the contribution from gas.
+Coal and biomass fired power stations are more CO2 intensive than any other type.
 Coal has been a key factor in the overall rise in UK emissions.
 If we are to cut those emissions, we must to stop burning coal, and if we are to encourage other countries to stop, we certainly shouldn’t be planning to burn more.

 For comprehensive information on CCS see “Is clean coal an act of faith?”.
 The coal industry is touting ‘Carbon Capture and Storage’ as a solution, claiming the carbon produced when coal is burned can be captured, then stored safely.
 However, the industry itself admits the technology to do this does not exist, and will not be ready for at least 15 years even if they can make it work.
 The scientific consensus is that our emissions must be falling quickly by 2015, so 15 years is too late.
 Emissions reductions due to CCS virtually don’t figure on government projections any more.
 The carbon capture/clean coal myth has finally been defeated, it seems.